cristianortiz/observ-monit-go/README.md

-# 🔍 E-Commerce Observability Platform
+# 🔍 Modular Monotlith in Golang with Observabilty

 A comprehensive microservices project built with Go, focused on implementing enterprise-grade **Observability** and **Monitoring** patterns.
 This project prioritizes observability implementation over complex business logic, making it perfect for learning distributed systems monitoring.
+Also the project implements clean / hexagonal arquitecture style

 ## 🎯 Project Overview